buidai123/Kaggle_VSCode_Remote_SSH/README.md

 <img src="images/kaggle2.png">

 > [!NOTE]
-> i use password here as the fallback if the ssh key doesn't work properly so if you're using linux you can't ignore this password
+> i use password here as the fallback if the ssh key doesn't work properly so if you're using linux you can ignore this password

 ## Connect via SSH